Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 ##Being Resourced

+In earlier versions of this model, I mapped out specific psychological states that were necessary for sustaining high output.
+But I've mostly decided

+- Energy

+- Spaciousness / reflectiveness / the opposite of driveness

 ###Sleep

 By far the most important behavior for maintaining high energy is sufficient high quality sleep.
 While I have some tricks for maintaining high focus and momentum even when sleep deprived, the number one most important thing for sustaining high output is to get regular, good sleep.